pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 another distro, please update this document with the corresponding package names (e.g., rpm).

-Here are the packages/tools required for building the Linux version: g++ gmake (version 3.81 or newer.
-Makefiles are not compatible with lower versions) libuuid1 libwxgtk2.8-dev libxt-dev libxtst-dev subversion
+Here are the packages/tools required for building the Linux version under Debian: g++ gmake (version 3.81 or newer.
+Makefiles are not compatible with lower versions) libuuid1 libwxgtk2.8-dev libwxgtk2.8-dbg libxt-dev libxtst-dev subversion fakeroot

+For Ubuntu:
+- 'make' replaces 'gmake'
+- uuid-dev should be added

 With these installed, running 'make' at the top of the source tree will result in the debug version of pwsafe being built under src/ui/wxWidgets/GCCUnicodeDebug

-TBD (development process, not functionality):
-1. Support "make release" to create non-Debug build
+TBD:
+1. Improve .deb building script
-2. Add packaging support (e.g., "make deb", "make rpm", etc.)
+2. Add support for .rpm building